DQL¶

 Index and Performance¶

-- Multi-index Query: Use multi-index syntax instead of wildcards when querying across multiple indexes
+- Multi-index Query: When querying across multiple indexes is needed, use multi-index syntax instead of wildcards

-- Avoid Full Index Scan: Reduce data scan range by combining indexes and WHERE conditions
+- Avoid Full Index Scans: Try to reduce the data scan range through the combination of index and WHERE conditions

 Compatible Syntax (Not Recommended)¶

-Due to historical reasons, DQL also supports specifying indexes in the where clause, but this is not recommended:
+For historical reasons, DQL also supports specifying indexes in the where clause, but its use is not recommended:

 // Old syntax, not recommended